 For a deeper analysis of architecture, cost, and implementation differences, you can explore our detailed commercetools vs Oracle Commerce comparison guide.

-5. Salesforce Commerce Cloud: CRM-Centric Commerce Platform
+5. Salesforce Agentforce Commerce: CRM-Centric Commerce Platform

 Salesforce Agentforce Commerce (formerly Commerce Cloud) is a cloud-native commerce platform built on Salesforce’s multi-tenant SaaS architecture.
 It supports both B2C and B2B models and connects directly with Salesforce CRM, Marketing Cloud, and Service Cloud.
 If you are already working inside Salesforce, this platform lets you extend customer data straight into your commerce operations.